Entropy of a quantum channel: Introduction

 where $D(\mathcal{N}\Vert\mathcal{R})$ is the channel relative entropy in \eqref{eq:channel-rel-ent}\ and $\mathcal{R}_{A\rightarrow B}$ is the completely randomizing channel in \eqref{eq:cm-random-ch}. \end{definition}

 We remark here that, in analogy to the operational interpretation for $D(\rho_{A}\Vert\pi_{A})$ mentioned above, it is known that $D(\mathcal{N} \Vert\mathcal{R})$ is equal to the optimal rate at which the channel $\mathcal{N}_{A\rightarrow B}$ can be distinguished from the completely randomizing channel $\mathcal{R}_{A\rightarrow B}$, by allowing for any possible quantum strategy to distinguish the channels \cite{CMW16}.
 Again, this statement holds in the Stein setting of quantum hypothesis testing (see \cite{CMW16} for details).
+We also emphasize here that the entropy of a channel can be negative for some channels, but this negativity has an operational interpretation in terms of the channel merging protocol (see Remark~\ref{rem:channel-entr-bounds-interp} in this context).